GoDaddy Review: Is GoDaddy a good web hosting company? Are they worth the price? and what’s up with their confusing money-back policy?

 Can We Recommend GoDaddy?

-GoDaddy is well-known for their powerful uptime.
+GoDaddy is well-known for its powerful uptime.

 But, there are simply too many possible problems to be sincerely recommended by us.